NorESMhub/BLOM/README.md

 - [BLOM model description](https://noresm-docs.readthedocs.io/en/noresm2/model-description/ocn_model.html)
 - [iHAMOCC model description](https://noresm-docs.readthedocs.io/en/noresm2/model-description/ocn_model.html)

+### Working with the BLOM git repository

+The [BLOM wiki](https://github.com/NorESMhub/BLOM/wiki) includes instructions on how to contribute to the BLOM/iHAMOCC model system, and how to work with the BLOM git repository with your own fork on gitHub.

 ## License

 BLOM is licensed under the GNU Lesser General Public License - see the